 Finding Passion in France

-I think that is enough synopsis for you to fill in the gaps and know where "Summer Villa" is going and if you don't then I guess this is the first Hallmark movie you have watched.
-The thing is being familiar is not an issue when it comes to "Summer Villa" because people who would chose to watch a movie like this will do so as fans of Hallmark movies and probably are quite fond of both Hilarie Burton and Victor Webster along with his muscle highlighting t-shirts.
+I think that is enough synopsis for you to fill in the gaps and know where "Summer Villa" is going and if you don't then I am guessing this is the first Hallmark movie you have watched.
+The thing is being familiar is not an issue when it comes to "Summer Villa" because people who would chose to watch a movie like this will do so as fans of Hallmark movies and probably are quite fond of both Hilarie Burton and Victor Webster, along with his muscle highlighting t-shirts.

 What this all boils down to is that "Summer Villa" is a Hallmark movie with a touch of continental charm about it.
-It doesn't quite pull off the whole continental feel but it makes for a pleasant change in tone to the usual more comedic movies.
+It doesn't quite pull off the whole continental feel but it makes for a pleasant change in tone to the usual more comedic Hallmark movies.